lichkitsch/campaigns/resources/progression.md

 | L11/a | A, S, X | Y Battle | Z Revelation | `S` Permanent |
 | L11/b | A, S, X | Z Battle | Z Battle | `S` Consumable |
 | L12 | A, S, X | X Battle | X Battle | `S` Permanent |

+A "mixed" structure sees the three fronts carried equally throughout the narrative, all colliding in three major battles at the very end.
+On the other hand, the "staggered" structure has one overarching main plot (X) and two subplots that play out one after another, one lower level (Y) and one higher level (Z).
+With the staggered plots you give the player an exciting conclusion to one subplot and a moment of rest around the middle of the campaign, while the mixed plot structure is a slower build with a big payoff and more excitement at the finale.